manantrimbakey/salesforce-multitools-3/README.md

-# Salesforce Multitools Extension

-A VS Code extension that provides a suite of tools for Salesforce development.

-## Features

-### LWC/Aura Component File Switcher

-Quickly switch between files in a Lightning component (LWC or Aura) using:

-- **Keyboard Shortcut**: `Alt+O` (or `Option+O` on Mac)
-- **Sidebar UI**: View and click on component files in the sidebar

-#### How it works

-When you're working with a Lightning Web Component or Aura Component:

-1. Press `Alt+O` (or `Option+O` on Mac) to see a quick picker with all files in the component
-2. Files are sorted by type priority:
-   - For LWC: JS file with the same name as the component has highest priority, followed by HTML and CSS
-   - For Aura: Controller.js has highest priority, followed by the main component file and CSS

-#### Visual Indicators

-The sidebar component shows:
-- Component name and type (LWC or Aura)
-- Files grouped by type
-- Unsaved files have an indicator
-- Currently open file is highlighted

-## Other Features

-- Last Modified Details - View when components were last modified and by whom
-- Salesforce Connection Management

-## Requirements

-- VS Code 1.90.0 or later
-- Salesforce CLI

-## Installation

-Install through the VS Code Marketplace or download the VSIX file from the releases section.

-## Extension Development

-### Building the Extension

-1. Clone the repository
-2. Run `npm install`
-3. Run `npm run compile`
-4. Press F5 to start debugging

-### Project Structure

-- `/src` - Extension source code
-  - `/features` - Feature modules
-    - `/componentFileSwitcher` - LWC/Aura file switcher
-    - `/lastModifiedDetails` - Last modified tracking
-    - `/sidePanel` - Sidebar webview
-  - `/utils` - Utility functions
-- `/client` - React components for webviews
-  - `/src/components` - UI components
+# ✨ Salesforce Multitools - Level Up Your SF Dev Game! ✨

+No cap, this VS Code extension is BUSSIN' for Salesforce devs!
+Totally boosts your productivity and saves you from the struggle bus. 😎

+## 🔥 What's The Vibe? 🔥

+### 🚀 Component File Switcher - The Main Character

+Sick of clicking through folders to find your Lightning component files?
+We fixed that!

+- **Keyboard Shortcut**: Smash `Alt+O` (or `Option+O` on Mac) - it's giving productivity
+- **Sidebar UI**: Peep all your component files in one spot, no scrolling needed

+#### How it slays:

+When you're in your Lightning coding era:

+1. Hit `Alt+O` (or `Option+O` on Mac) for the vibes
+2. Files show up based on the hierarchy (we prioritize the important ones FR):
+   - For LWC: JS file is the blueprint (main character energy), followed by HTML & CSS
+   - For Aura: Controller.js is the GOAT, then the component file & CSS

+#### The UI is *chef's kiss*

+The sidebar be looking clean with:
+- Component name & type with that LWC/Aura glow-up
+- Files grouped by type 'cause we're organized queens 👑
+- Unsaved files get that ✨special indicator✨
+- Current file is highlighted so you know where you're at, no cap

+## 👾 Other Cool Stuff 👾

+- **Last Modified Details** - See who messed with your code last (receipts always ready)
+- **Salesforce Connection Management** - Handles the boring auth stuff so you don't have to

+## 🔮 More Features Coming Soon! 🔮

+Stay tuned bestie, we're gonna add more features to this extension.
+The glow-up never stops!

+## 💯 Requirements (Not Gatekeeping, Just Facts)

+- VS Code 1.90.0+ (update your stuff bestie)
+- Salesforce CLI (period.)

+## 🤓 How To Get This Energy 🤓

+Grab it from the VS Code Marketplace or download the VSIX file from releases (it's giving options).

+## 🛠️ Wanna Contribute?
+(We Stan a Coder) 🛠️

+### Build Your Own:

+1. Yoink the repo
+2. `npm install` (gotta get those dependencies)
+3. `npm run compile` (make it real)
+4. Press F5 to start debugging (it's alive!)

+---

+*This extension was made with blood, sweat, and energy drinks.
+No printers, just fax.
+Appreciate you fr fr!*